wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What if I need to change the size of my tier?
 ---------------------------------------------

-You can upgrade or downgrade the tier by contacting the Wazuh team on the **Help** section of your Wazuh Cloud Console.
+You can upgrade or downgrade the tier by contacting the Wazuh team through the **Help** section of your Wazuh Cloud Console.

 How do I get SSH access to my environment?
 ------------------------------------------